 Vital sign data will also be presented in a by-subject listing.
-Mean change from baseline over time for vital sign data will also be presented in a figure for 1) baseline to 30 minutes on Day 1 and 2) baseline to 6 hours and 24 hours.
+Mean change from baseline over time for vital sign data will also be presented in a figure for 1) baseline to 30 minutes on Day 1 and 2) baseline to 6 hours.